Steady Continuous Monitoring is (Just Barely) Impossible for Tests of Unbounded Length: Discussion

 \section{Discussion}

-We have explored different ways to spend $\alpha$ with repetition requirements for unbounded tests, showing that it is possible to adjust the levels of significance required at each decision point by requiring more repetition.
-We have also shown that it is impossible to have a significance requirement that does not eventually become more stringent for an unbounded test, but we can stave that off for an arbitrary number of decision points by setting parameters appropriately.
+We have explored different ways to spend $\alpha$ with repetition requirements for unbounded tests, showing that it is possible to adjust the levels of significance required at each decision point by requiring different amounts of repetition.
+We have also shown that it is impossible to have a significance requirement that does not eventually become more stringent for an unbounded test with a repetition requirement that is a fixed fraction of the prior decision points, but we can stave that off for an arbitrary number of decision points by setting parameters appropriately.

-An earlier paper \cite{bax_sarkar_shtoff} that focused on bounded tests discussed how to balance control of type 1 and type 2 error, by spending a portion of $\alpha$ on a single loose requirement for significance at the end of the test, which is reminiscent of traditional sequential testing strategies, such as the Haybittle-Peto boundary \cite{haybittle71,peto76}.
+An earlier paper \cite{bax_sarkar_shtoff} that focused on bounded tests discussed how to balance control of Type I and Type II error, by spending a portion of $\alpha$ on a single loose requirement for significance at the end of the test, which is reminiscent of traditional sequential testing strategies, such as the Haybittle-Peto boundary \cite{haybittle71,peto76}.
 It is a challenge to imagine something similar for unbounded tests, since their ending decision points are not known a priori.
 Perhaps spending a portion of $\alpha$ for loose requirements at a (possibly unbounded) subsequence of the decision points, either with or without a repetition requirement, would prove useful.

 It would also be interesting to explore ways to combine repetition requirements with other approaches to continuous monitoring and always-valid bounds \cite{deng16,johari21,maharaj23,grunwald24,waudbysmith24}.
 In some cases, it may be possible to improve both types of bounds by combining their strategies.
-The challenge is that non-repetition methods sometimes make use of side conditions that are proven empirically in some sense with repetition requirements -- we need to analyze how these approaches overlap to understand how they can complement each other beyond mere duplication, if possible.
+The challenge is that non-repetition methods sometimes make use of side conditions that are instead proven empirically in some sense with repetition requirements -- we need to analyze how these approaches overlap to understand how they can complement each other beyond mere duplication, if possible.